A variety of distinguished and notable names have emerged from the beautiful and historical Italian region of Tuscany

 Delgreco Settlers in United States in the 20th Century

-- Guiseppe DelGreco, aged 18, who emigrated to the United States from Orsagna, Italy, in 1912
+- Guiseppe DelGreco, aged 18, who immigrated to the United States from Orsagna, Italy, in 1912

-- Giuseppe DelGreco, aged 41, who emigrated to the United States from Casfino, Italy, in 1912
+- Giuseppe DelGreco, aged 41, who immigrated to the United States from Casfino, Italy, in 1912

 - Masino DelGreco, aged 43, who landed in America from Noto, Sicily, in 1913

-- Pietro DelGreco, aged 38, who emigrated to America from Cassino, Italy, in 1913
+- Pietro DelGreco, aged 38, who immigrated to America from Cassino, Italy, in 1913

 - Salvatore DelGreco, aged 16, who landed in America from Orsagua, Italy, in 1914